Maelstromeous/k8s-cluster/README.md

 **FIX #2:** There's a bug with the chart where it attempts to add an malformed selector field for the persistent volume claim for `prometheus`.
 You need to remove the field entirely.
 Look for `selector: { matchExpressions: []`, or `storage: 50Gi`, should be under that.

 Be patient with this install, it takes a while.

-## Istio

-If you're wanting to monitor the performance between your different services and how they're all inter-connected, Istio is an excellent method of doing so.

-There is no configuration for this, you run the chart and that's it!

 ## You're done!